 Consulting, Research & Development

 In collaboration with corporate partners, Ars Electronica Japan applies an artistic perspective for extracting issues and social implementations from consulting to research and development.
-The NTT Swarm Arena project, together with the Japanese Telecommunication Company NTT, Ars Electronica Japan aims to create a new kind of sports viewing experience by developing a swarm display bots system.
-In collaboration with Wacom, one of the world’s leading tablet manufacturer, Ars Electronica Japan explore creativity of the future through the Future Ink project.
+In the NTT Swarm Arena project, Ars Electronica Japan collaborated with the Japanese telecommunications company NTT to create a new kind of sports viewing experience by developing a swarm display bots system.
+In collaboration with Wacom, one of the world’s leading tablet manufacturers, Ars Electronica Japan explores creativity of the future through the Future Ink project.
 Another example in collaboration with Japan’s largest public broadcasting organization, NHK, is a research project to explore creative use of 8K, the next generation of ultra-high definition TV technology.

-The Educational Initiatives are dedicated to incubate future cultural leaders and are conducted highly specialised academic research.
-Since 2021, together with the Agency for Cultural Affairs of the Government of Japan, Ars Electronica has been running the Program for Next Cultural Producer Incubation Project who is a practice-based special training program at Ars Electronica.
+The educational initiatives are dedicated to incubate future cultural leaders and conduct highly specialized academic research.
+Since 2021, together with the Agency for Cultural Affairs of the Government of Japan, Ars Electronica has been running the Program for Next Cultural Producer Incubation Project, that is a practice-based special training program at Ars Electronica.
 In collaboration with Keio University, Ars Electronica Japan runs the course entitled “Artistic Journalism”, which discusses current society from the critical perspective of art.
 Ars Electronica also collaborates with Hakuhodo, one of Japan’s biggest advertising communication companies, to promote the Art Thinking program, which applies the thinking of art and artists to society, creating the basis for action of social innovation.